COVID-19 vaccine and cancer patients

 Who do I contact to arrange my additional vaccine dose?

-Hospital teams are identifying which patients should receive an additional vaccine dose and will contact you, and this may take a number of weeks.
+Hospital teams are identifying which patients should receive an additional vaccine dose and will contact you.

 Where will I get my additional vaccine dose?